syneoxya/ML-Project-Template/README.md

 # Problem Statement
-This should be a brief description of the domain of your dataset (e.g. if it is the Titaic Dataset then write about the ship, the incident that happened, what you're trying to do with the data).
+This should be a brief description of the domain of your dataset (e.g. if it is the Titanic Dataset then write about the ship, the incident that happened, what you're trying to do with the data).
 ## Dataset

 The dataset used is the [Name of the Dataset](Download link) from (source of download e.g Kaggle).
 If the task is a classification task, then you must specify the number of classes and give a 1 line description of each class as follows(example of Iris Dataset).